BSharmi/ETRM-identification/README.md

 The tool can be used to identify transcriptional regulatory modules (TRMs) enriched within differentially methylated regions (DMRs) by recursively selecting a candidate transcription factor (TF) based on a predefined threshold.
 Given a set of target DMRs and background regions, it uses HOMER’s known motif enrichment functionality to achieve the goal.
 The user has the option to cluster the DMRs into different subsets.
 Clustering is based on WGCNA (Weighted Gene Correlation Network Analysis) algorithm.
 Other clustering algorithms such as K-means can also be used.
 On the other hand, the user can also directly apply recursive TRM identification on the entire set of DMRs.

 ## Methylated motifs
-In order to add methylated motif PWMs to an existing motif database such as provided by HOMER, please add the motif PWMs to an existing library. \
+The user may use an existing motif database \
+OR motifs compiled in this study: copy and unzip the file “motifs.zip” to HOMER library/data/knownTFs/motifs folder \
+OR append the HOMER motif file together with the motif files provided: \
 For example, to add methylated motifs to HOMER's known motif library of vertebrates, please copy the motifs (motifs.zip) to HOMER library/data/knownTFs/motifs and unzip the file. \
 The user can also append the motifs to an existing motif file.
 For e.g. user can append the methylated motifs to HOMER's known motif files for vertebrates (/home/bsharmi6/HOMER_custom/data/knownTFs/vertebrates/known.motifs).
 The appended motif files are also provided under Motif_db/all.motifs and Motif_db/known.motifs for convenience.
 The user can replace the known vertebrates motif files in HOMER with these two motif files.